For parents or carers who have been through a traumatic experience like a threat to the life of their child through illness or accident.

 - Using play, when they are able to, is a good way to help your child express their feelings.
 Using puppets and dolls and thinking about how they may be feeling about what has happened, or about being in hospital allows children to explore their feelings in a safe way.
 Role playing doctors and nurses also helps them work through feelings about their experiences in hospital.

 - For older children you may want to provide them with a diary to write in themselves and encourage them to talk about their feelings.

 - As children’s emotions are affected by their parents it is important to control your own fears and anxieties.
 If your child sees that you are calm he or she will feel safer and be more willing to share feelings with you.

 - There are play specialists and a clinical psychologist available for your child if you feel that would be helpful whilst you are in hospital.

-Royal college of psychiatrists This useful website offers more information about PTSD and other leaflets on depression and anxiety.
+RCPysch - This useful website offers more information about PTSD and other leaflets on depression and anxiety.